Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 2. Physical or verbal abuse, or the threat of such abuse, to any individual.

-6. Actions resulting in being charged with a violation of federal, state, or local laws, excluding minor traffic violations; and/or failure to report such charges/violations to KHSC-KansasCOM administration within 48 hours (about 2 days).
+6. Actions resulting in being charged with a violation of federal, state, or local laws, excluding minor traffic violations; and/or failure to report such charges/violations to KHSU-KansasCOM administration within 48 hours (about 2 days).

 8. Unlawful use, possession, or distribution of illegal drugs, nonprescribed controlled substances, or alcohol at any time .